 Check remove empty to recursively remove any nodes that have an empty value and no children (only available for JSON and XML files).
 For example:

-Α A.B A.B.C
+A. A. A. Α A.B A.B.C

-1
+J 1

 2 1

-3 1
+Who was 3 1

 Is output to XML with remove empty checked as: